Dog Aggressive When Taking Harness Off – Causes, Training & Prevention

 If your dog displays aggression when taking their harness off, it’s essential to take action to prevent this behavior from continuing.
 You can do a few things to make your dog more at ease and keep them from misbehaving.

-• When putting on and removing the harness, remain composed and assertive.
-Dogs can sense our emotions, so they may react accordingly if we’re tense or nervous.
+- When putting on and removing the harness, remain composed and assertive.
+Dogs can sense our emotions and react accordingly if we’re tense or nervous.

-• It’s also essential to ensure that taking their harness off isn’t associated with negative experiences for your dog.
-If they always get put in their crate or left alone when not in their saddle, they’re likely to start feeling anxious when the harness comes off.
+- It’s also essential to ensure that taking their harness off isn’t associated with negative experiences for your dog.
+If they always get put in their crate or left alone when not in their saddle, they will likely start feeling anxious when the harness comes off.

-• Make sure they always have positive experiences – like treats or walks – when they’re not in their saddle.
+- Ensure they always have positive experiences – like treats or walks – when not in their saddle.

-• Avoid punishment while putting on or taking off the harness.
+- Avoid punishing your dog while putting on or taking off the harness.
 This will only increase your dog’s anxiety and make the experience more stressful.

-• Finally, if your dog is still having trouble adjusting, unique calming products are made specifically for dogs who get anxious when taking their harness off.
+- Finally, if your dog still has trouble adjusting, unique calming products are made specifically for dogs who get anxious when taking their harness off.
 These can help reduce stress and make the experience more positive for your dog overall.

 Obedience Training May Also Reduce Aggressive Dog Behavior